Kalomidin/ServiceDiscoveryWebApplication/README.md

     a.
 Required tasks.

     b.
 Tasks that are available.

+2. Information about that task.

+3. Execution/Stop for specific task.

-2. This application has task list service where you can see tasks that are being performed.
+4. This application has task list service where you can see tasks that are being performed.

 # How it is designed?
   There are in total 5 Servers that WebApplication needs to interact with.
 This are following: